 Many of the most popular Eric Church songs usually tell believable stories about working men's experiences in small-town U.S.A.
-For instance, "Round Here Buzz" could easily be set anywhere in Texas, Georgia or Church's home state of North Carolina.
+For instance, "Round Here Buzz" could easily be set anywhere in Texas, Georgia, or Church's home state of North Carolina.
 He's been able to dish out songs that resonate with listeners since his debut album was released back in 2006.

 The 43 year-old country singer is a man who's style and skills as a songwriter suit hometown nostalgia as well.
 Harder-hitting songs reflect the rotation of AC/DC, Lynyrd Skynyrd, and Hank Williams Jr. standards that likely blared from the characters in his song's pickup trucks as they drove to a buddy's house to swill some Jack Daniels and "Smoke a Little Smoke."
 Likewise, the acoustic guitar on "Holdin' My Own" and other more subdued tracks may remind listeners of the mellow downtime that resulted from such hangout sessions.

-Picking just ten songs made for a challenge, as Church's five studio albums contain minimal filler.
+Picking just ten songs made for a challenge, as all of Church's studio albums contain minimal filler.
 His songs are incredibly catchy from "Creepin'" and "Like a Wrecking Ball" to "Give Me Back My Hometown" and "Homeboy."
 With that said, here are ten fantastic songs that demonstrate why Church is the country charts' official rock and roots purist.
 These are our favorites, how 'bout you?